rhasspy/rhasspy3/docs/satellite.md

 (say "porcupine", *pause*, say voice command, *wait*)

 If everything is working, you should hear a response being spoken.
+Press CTRL+C to quit.